Prottoy127/protoy_saha_real_estate_project/README.md

-# New York Real Estate Housing Prices
+# New Jersey Real Estate Housing Prices

 # A. Problem Context

-Building a Data Warehouse for New York State housing prices.
+Building a Data Warehouse for New Jersey State housing prices.
 Helping buyers with home purchase decision analysis.
 Adiitionally finding out cost of living, housing price, crime, and school rating.

 # B. Requirements